GraceLoggins/SparcElectric/docs/index.md

-## SparcElectric Mixed Workload Database and Data Warehouse Test-bed
+## SparcElectric Test-bed

 Site is currently in process of upload, editing, and pages creation.
             Please be patient.
 Changes are incomplete.
+### SparcElectric Mixed Workload Database and Data Warehouse Test-bed

 [Go To Technical and Entity Information](technical.md)
 [How the SparcElectric Test-bed was Generated](steps_to_build.md)